PMHARC’s 6 Cores function in an integrative fashion to promote Center cohesiveness and build the capacity to conduct collaborative research.

 Click here for Clinical Assessment Core page

-The Intervention Core links with community partners and trains investigators and research staff to implement a broad range of interventions - contemporary pharmacotherapy, psychotherapy, and combined pharmaco-psychotherapy - for treatment of mental illness and HIV/AIDS and their comorbidities; consults on the design of HIV intervention projects; facilitates dissemination of evidence-based interventions for the treatment of mental illness and HIV/AIDS; and studies the comparative effectiveness and cost effectiveness of treatments in community settings, increasing the likelihood that they will be applied in "real-world" environments.
+The Community Engagement Core links with community partners and trains investigators and research staff to implement a broad range of interventions - contemporary pharmacotherapy, psychotherapy, and combined pharmaco-psychotherapy - for treatment of mental illness and HIV/AIDS and their comorbidities; consults on the design of HIV intervention projects; facilitates dissemination of evidence-based interventions for the treatment of mental illness and HIV/AIDS; and studies the comparative effectiveness and cost effectiveness of treatments in community settings, increasing the likelihood that they will be applied in "real-world" environments.

 Director: Michael Blank, PhD